Skip to Main Content

 • Students must attend a nutrition program orientation session in the summer or fall semester of their junior year (transfer students) or during their sophomore year (native UNF students).

-• To complete the Nutrition and Dietetics Program, earn the B.S. degree, and obtain a Verification Statement (required for application to accredited internships), students are required to complete the following:
+• To complete the Nutrition and Dietetics DPD Program, earn the B.S. degree, and obtain a Verification Statement (required for application to accredited internships), students are required to complete the following:

 • The program courses are shown below with a grade of C or higher in each course